 (b) Information you give to us directly

-We will collect certain personal information about you when you interact with us, for example when you complete an online form on one of our Sites (including our online “Contact Us” forms and/or when you subscribe to our newsletter), or a printed form which you (or the person who fills it on your behalf) have downloaded from the Sites or obtained by participating in a Trinity event or webinar, when you respond to a survey, when you register as a user on our Site(s), where you post entries on our online forums and every time you send us an email of contact us by other means.
+We will collect certain personal information about you when you interact with us, for example when you complete an online form on one of our Sites (including our online ‘Contact Us’ forms and/or when you subscribe to our newsletter), or a printed form which you (or the person who fills it on your behalf) have downloaded from the Sites or obtained by participating in a Trinity College London event or webinar, when you respond to a survey, when you register as a user on our Site(s), where you post entries on our online forums and every time you send us an email of contact us by other means.

 We may collect the following information from you:

-If you take one of our Secure English Language Test exams, for example for visa and immigration purposes, private hire licences or for university admission, we will collect your photo, full name, candidate ID, date of birth, nationality, ID type, ID number, gender, exam name, exam date, certificate issue date, exam centre, result, unique electronic reference number, agent name and address, and the pdf certificate of award.
+If you take one of our Secure English Language Tests, for example for visa and immigration purposes, private hire licences or for university admission, we will collect your photo, full name, candidate ID, date of birth, nationality, ID type, ID number, gender, exam name, exam date, certificate issue date, exam centre, result, unique electronic reference number, agent name and address, and the pdf certificate of award.
 We will also record and store information about your personal identity using biometrics and voice identification verification equipment to help verify your identity.
 We do this to prevent exam fraud.
 Due to coronavirus Covid-19, the Secure English Language Test will be delivered by secure video link at the exam centre rather than in person until further notice.
 We will use CCTV recording equipment to record the exams.
 We do this to confirm the identities of exam participants, for examiner and centre staff training and standardisation purposes and to combat exam malpractice.
 We retain all footage and recordings for up to 24 months after which they will be destroyed.

 (c) Information we obtain indirectly

 Your personal information (as listed above) may also be shared with us by third parties.
 For instance, we may receive it from your training provider.